ingxfm/ingxfm.github.io/content/en/blog/spectacle_bug.md

 Can this be the source of the issue?
 The system cannot know the MIME type because the file is not found there.
 Maybe, this is causing my issues when I open the program.
 But, on further looking this is not the case because this happened a few moments earlier when I was trying to lazy technique of re-installing, and uninstalling and installing.

 This did not help.
-Then, I decided to create this file manually since the reinstallation did not create it.
+Then, I decided to create this file manually, since the reinstallation did not create it.
 ```
 sudo nano /usr/share/applications/org.kde.spectacle.desktop.dpkg-new
 ```